cryptosubh/blog/_drafts/The-Hardest-Math-Classes.md

 At my high school, almost everyone took calculus except for a small handful of the weakest students, who were relegated to some statistics/finite math mash-up class.
 Almost no one took AP stats.
 (I tried to sign up junior year but it wouldn't fit in my schedule.)

 I think this system is unfortunate for two reasons.
-The first is that statistics is incredibly important, and applies to a broad range of fields.
+The first is that statistics is incredibly important, and applies to a much broader range of fields than Calculus does.
 And the second is that statistics is actually incredibly nuanced, the details and assumptions so subtle but crucial.
+So it's particularly illogical to reserve statistics for the least mathematically-inclined students.